While dispute resolution skills and systems have been a hot topic of

 purported to be on the leading edge were doing.

 The systems in place were very wide ranging.
-In the 11 companies we interviewed,
+In the 11 companies we interviewed, the systems we found were as follows:

-every organization had an Open Door policy, which was identified
+Every organization had an Open Door policy, which was identified

 as the core dispute resolution system in use by most of the sample companies.